webpack/webpack.js.org/src/content/configuration/optimization.md

 `UglifyjsWebpackPlugin | [UglifyjsWebpackPlugin]`

-Allows you to override the default minimizer by providing a different one or more customized [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) instance.
+Allows you to override the default minimizer by providing a different one or more customized [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) instances.

 __webpack.config.js__